-Ansel Elgort: 'Divergent' Takes Over JJ's Spotlight Series!
+Ansel Elgort: 'Divergent' Takes Over JJ's Portrait Series!
 (Part 1)

 Ansel made his film debut just last year in the remake of Carrie and will next be seen as the male lead in the highly anticipated book-to-screen adaptation The Fault in Our Stars opposite his Divergent co-star Shailene Woodley.